Azure/azure-iot-sdk-c/readme.md

 Contains Azure IoT Hub client components that provide the raw messaging capabilities of the library.
 Refer to the API documentation and samples for information on how to use it.

-   * build: has one subfolder for each platform (e.g. Windows, Linux, Mbed).
+   * build: has one subfolder for each platform (e.g. Windows, Linux).
 Contains makefiles, batch files, and solutions that are used to generate the library binaries.
    * devdoc: contains requirements, designs notes, manuals.
    * inc: public include files.
    * src: client libraries source files.